Back to blog

 Question 2: What is your tolerance for lock-in?

-If maximum flexibility is required — you cannot accept being locked into a single vendor — your viable options are Anthropic for global deployments and Mistral for European deployments.
+If maximum flexibility is required, your viable options are Anthropic for global deployments and Mistral for European deployments.
 Accept that the most capable models may not be available in this quadrant.

 Question 3: What is the consequence of a wrong vendor decision?

-If the cost of switching is high — you are building deeply integrated agents that will be core to your operations — prioritize trust and flexibility over capability optimization.
+If the cost of switching is high, prioritize trust and flexibility over capability optimization.
 The cost of a capability advantage that comes with lock-in risk may exceed the benefit.

 Question 4: What is your compliance exposure?

-Regulated industries — financial services, healthcare, government — should prioritize vendors with demonstrated enterprise compliance programs.
+Regulated industries should prioritize vendors with demonstrated enterprise compliance programs.
 Trust is not a feature comparison.
 It is a risk assessment.

 Question 5: What is your integration depth requirement?

-If you need deep integration with existing enterprise systems — Microsoft 365, Salesforce, SAP, Dynamics — the vendor that offers the deepest integrations may be the right choice, even if it means higher lock-in.
+If you need deep integration with existing enterprise systems, the vendor offering the deepest integrations may be the right choice, even with higher lock-in.
 The integration advantage is real, but it compounds over time.

 What Enterprise AI Architects Should Do Now